Where's the best place in the world to celebrate St. Patrick's Day? National Geographic weighs in.

 6. Montreal, Canada

-An Irish flag is raised outside the Place Ville Marie shopping mall a full month before the parade to signify that the Irish Season has arrive.
+An Irish flag is raised outside the Place Ville Marie shopping mall a full month before the parade to signify that the Irish Season has arrived.

 From a treasure hunt to gala concerts of traditional music and dance, Dublin may not be the biggest celebration, but the four-day festival is certainly jam-packed with fun.